harbingerofme/R2Mods/HarbCrate/Readme.md

 ### Changelog

+* 1.0.2
+	* fixed an oversight where the original method of `ResetItem` wasn't called.
+This caused an incompatibility with DronesInheritItems.

 * 1.0.1
 	* Fixed a bug where the names of items wouldn't be XML safe internally.
 This lead to run reports failing.